rzubek/easy-cryptography/README.md

 (but still letting the user override default values with their own choices), and hiding as many implementation details as possible.

-### Default settings

-Settings are user-configurable, but the defaults are:
-  * Encrypt/decrypt: AES 128-bit in CRC mode (default in .NET)
-  * Sign/verify: HMAC using SHA256
-  * Create key: PBKDF2 using SHA256 and 10k iterations
-  * Hash: SHA256